LambdaHack/LambdaHack/README.markdown

-If you don't want LambdaHack to write to the current directory, create a personal savegame directory (on Linux it's ~/.LambdaHack/). and also copy the LambdaHack.scores file there.
+If you don't want LambdaHack to write to the current directory, create a personal savegame directory (on Linux it's ~/.LambdaHack/). and copy the LambdaHack.scores file there.
 You may also want to copy the configuration file src/LambdaHack.config.default to ~/.LambdaHack/LambdaHack.config and modify it, but be careful changing gameplay options --- they can easily unbalance or break the game.